modm-io/modm/tools/build_script_generator/module.md

 ## Using OpenOCD

 For accessing your ARM Cortex-M based device, we use OpenOCD by default and generate a `modm/openocd.cfg` file with the target specific configuration:

-- Search directories passed via the `openocd.search` metadata key.
+- Search directories passed via the `path.openocd` collector.
-- User configuration files passed via the `openocd.configfile` metadata key.
+- User configuration files passed via the `openocd.source` collector.
   Your custom `modm:build:openocd.cfg` is added here too.
 - The target specific programming command `modm_program elffile`